Read this article for an introduction to the unit: megacities. Published by http://www.yearofplanetearth.org/

 Read factfile - UK brownfield sites

-What are brownfield sites?
-Why are they often more expensive to develop?
+Why are brownfield sites often more expensive to develop than greenfield land?

 LEDC City problems & solutions - favelas/slums